Composite Community-Aware Diversified Influence Maximization with Efficient Approximation: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by the Start-up Fund from Beijing Normal University under grant 310432104, the Start-up Fund from BNU-HKBU United International College under grant UICR0700018-22, the Project of Young Innovative Talents of Guangdong Education Department under grant 2022KQNCX102, and the Guangdong Higher Education Upgrading Plan (2021–2025) of ‘‘Rushing to the Top, Making Up Shortcomings and Strengthening Special Features” under grant UICR0400025-21.
+This work was supported in part by the CCF-Huawei Populus Grove Fund under Grant No. CCF-HuaweiLK2022004, the National Natural Science Foundation of China (NSFC) under Grant No. 62202055, the Start-up Fund from Beijing Normal University under Grant No. 310432104, the Start-up Fund from BNU-HKBU United International College under Grant No. UICR0700018-22, and the Project of Young Innovative Talents of Guangdong Education Department under Grant No. 2022KQNCX102.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Jianxiong Guo} received his Ph.D. degree from the Department of Computer Science, University of Texas at Dallas, Richardson, TX, USA, in 2021, and his B.E. degree from the School of Chemistry and Chemical Engineering, South China University of Technology, Guangzhou, China, in 2015.
 He is currently an Assistant Professor with the Advanced Institute of Natural Sciences, Beijing Normal University, and also with the Guangdong Key Lab of AI and Multi-Modal Data Processing, BNU-HKBU United International College, Zhuhai, China.
 He is a member of IEEE/ACM/CCF.
 He has published more than 40 peer-reviewed papers and been the reviewer for many famous international journals/conferences.
 His research interests include social networks, wireless sensor networks, combinatorial optimization, and machine learning. \end{IEEEbiography}